jegroom102080/DevelopingDataProducts_Project/README.md

 * ui.R
 * server.R

-Initially the values with be NaN and NA for your BME and the diagnostic.
+Initially the values with be NaN and NA for your BMI and the diagnostic.
 It will populate a value after you press the submit button.

 The application is accesible in: https://jegroom2.shinyapps.io/DevelopingDataProducts